Azad77/backup_hashnode/ckqh4t5bi0alz7ks1ecaw4n2f.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1625141468572/_1ovU-iKC.png align="left")

-> If you like the content, please [SUBSCRIBE](https://www.youtube.com/channel/UCpbWlHEqBSnJb6i4UemXQpA?sub_confirmation=1) to my channel for the future content.
+> If you find this content helpful, please consider [SUBSCRIBING](https://www.youtube.com/channel/UCpbWlHEqBSnJb6i4UemXQpA) to my channel for future updates.
 >
-> To get full video tutorial and certificate, please, enroll in the course through this link: [https://www.udemy.com/course/python-for-researchers/?referralCode=886CCF5C552567F1C4E7](https://www.udemy.com/course/python-for-researchers/?referralCode=886CCF5C552567F1C4E7)
+> If you would like to get the full video tutorial and a certificate, you can enroll in the course by following this link: [https://www.udemy.com/course/python-for-researchers/?referralCode=886CCF5C552567F1C4E7](https://www.udemy.com/course/python-for-researchers/?referralCode=886CCF5C552567F1C4E7)